-\textbf{The model.} A random walk moves in a medium that contains unit-mass obstacles at density $\rho$.
-When the walk hits an obstacle, both the walk and the obstacle may move one lattice spacing $a$.
+\textit{The model—} A random walk moves in a medium that contains unit-mass obstacles at density $\rho$.
+When the walk hits an obstacle, both the walk and the obstacle may move one lattice spacing $a$ [Fig.~\ref{fig: 1D Model Illustration}].
 By this pushing, an obstacle may merge with a more distant one to form a composite obstacle whose mass is the sum of the two initial masses.
-When a random walk hits a composite obstacle of mass $M$, the walk and the obstacle move by a distance $a$ with probability proportional to $M^{-\alpha}$ (Fig.~\ref{fig: 1D Model Illustration}(a)).
+When a random walk hits a composite obstacle of mass $M$, the walk and the obstacle move by a distance $a$ with probability proportional to $M^{-\alpha}$.
 For example, in the third line of Fig.~\ref{fig: 1D Model Illustration}, the walk hops to the left with probability $\frac{1}{2}$.
 If the walk attempts to hop to the right, also with probability $\frac{1}{2}$, this move is successful with probability $(1/3)^{\alpha}$, so that the walk and the obstacle move one lattice spacing to the right with total probability $\frac{1}{2}(1/3)^{\alpha}$.
-With the complementary probability $\frac{1}{2}(1-(1/3)^{\alpha})$, the walk and the obstacle do not move.
+With the complementary probability $\frac{1}{2}[1-(1/3)^{\alpha}]$, the walk and the obstacle do not move.

+In this picture, $\alpha$ quantifies the resistance of the medium to collective rearrangements: when the tracer encounters a block of mass $M$, the induced displacement is assumed to scale on average as $M^{-\alpha}$.
 We focus on the case $\alpha=1$, but our results readily generalize to arbitrary $\alpha\geq 0$.

-\textbf{One dimension.} In one dimension, a pushy random walk gradually clears out a cavity of length $L(t)$.
-On either side of this cavity a solid ``crust'' of obstacles of thickness $z$ forms.
+\textit{One dimension—} In one dimension, a pushy random walk gradually clears out a cavity of length $L(t)$.
+On either side of this cavity a solid “crust” of obstacles of thickness $z$ forms.
 We determine its thickness by the criterion that the initial number of particles in a domain of length $L+2z$ equals the number of particles in a solid crust of thickness $2z$ (Fig.~\ref{fig: 1D Model Illustration}(b)).
 This gives $(2z+L)\rho=2z$, or $z=\rho L/[2(1-\rho)]$.
 If the random walk is adjacent to a crust of thickness $z$ and attempts to push on it, the crust moves one lattice spacing $a$ with probability $a/z$.
-In the long-time limit, the average time for the random walk to return to the crust on either side of the cavity, having started adjacent to it, is $a(L-a)/2D\approx aL/2D$~\cite{Redner2001}, where the diffusion coefficient $D=1/2$ for a symmetric nearest-neighbor random walk with unit jump rate.
+In the long-time limit, the average time for the random walk to return to the crust on either side of the cavity, having started adjacent to it, is $a(L-a)/2D\approx aL/2D$~\cite{Redner2001}, where the diffusion coefficient is $D=1/2$ for a symmetric nearest-neighbor random walk with unit jump rate.

 The growth of the cavity is therefore accounted for by the rate equation